acloudfan/Amazon-RDS-Aurora-Postgres-v1/migration/dms/README.md

 6.Insert rows to MySQL/Sakila database
 --------------------------------------
+* Check the number of rows in film table in Sakila mysql -u root -e 'use sakila; SELECT COUNT(*) FROM film;'

 * Check number of rows in film table Pagila psql -c 'SELECT COUNT(*) FROM pagila.film;'

+* Insert 10 rows
+mysql -u root < ./Amazon-RDS-Aurora-Postgres-v1/migration/dms/schemas/sakila-data-add-film.sql

-* Check the number of rows in film table in Sakila mysql -u root -e 'use sakila; SELECT COUNT(*) FROM film;'
+* Check count in sakila and pagila mysql -u root -e 'use sakila; SELECT COUNT(*) FROM film;' psql -c 'SELECT COUNT(*) FROM pagila.film;'

-* mysql -u root < ./Amazon-RDS-Aurora-Postgres-v1/migration/dms/schemas/sakila-data-add-film.sql

 =====================================